eight04/image-picka/BUILD.md

 Update translation
 ------------------

-If you want to pull translation from https://www.transifex.com/, you have to install [Python](https://www.python.org/) then install the [official transifex CLI](https://docs.transifex.com/client/introduction).
+If you want to pull translation from https://www.transifex.com/, you have to install [transifex CLI](https://github.com/transifex/cli).

 After `tx` CLI is prepared, run `npm run build-locales`.